Vindolanda: Fourth timber fort (Period IV)

+Very large oak posts for a fortification wall have been uncovered to the west.
+The posts measure 0.6 × 0.6 m and are found every 6.5 m for a distance of more than 35 m.
+Dendrochronology shows that these posts date between 102 and 112 AD.

+Fifth timber fort (Period V)

+The fifth timber fort is the most poorly attested period on the site, because it was largely destroyed when the foundations for the first stone fort were dug.
+In the area of the earlier praetoria, a large multi-functional workshop (fabrica) was uncovered which measured 48 m north-south and about 20 m east-west.
+It consisted of one narrow room running down the whole west side, several large square rooms in the centre, and a series of small rooms along the east side.
+Large flagstones were used for the floors.
+The walls consisted of thick alder and oak posts with boards in between.
+Many of the rooms had substantial layers of coal dust and iron slag.
+Room 9 contained a large forge (1.6 × 0.6 m).
+Rooms 8 and 10 contained pits 1.2–1.5 m deep.

+Another fabrica has been found further to the west, a courtyard building measuring 25.7 × 15.7 m or more, in which every building had a hearth.

 Stone forts, stone huts

-Soon after Hadrian's Wall was built, most of its men were moved north to the Antonine Wall.
 A stone fort was built at Vindolanda, possibly for the 2nd Cohort of Nervians.
-From 208 to 211 AD, there was a major rebellion against Rome in Britain, and the Emperor Septimius Severus led an army to Britain to cope with it personally.
 The old stone fort was demolished, and replaced by an unconventional set of army buildings on the west, and an unusual array of many round stone huts where the old fort had been.
 Some of these circular huts are visible by the north and the southwest walls of the final stone fort.
 The Roman army may have built these to accommodate families of British farmers in this unsettled period.
-Septimius Severus died at York in 211 AD; his sons paid off the rebels and left for Rome.
 The stone buildings were demolished, and a large new stone fort was built where the huts had been, for the 4th Cohort of Gauls.

 A vicus, a self-governing village, developed to the west of the fort.
 The vicus contains several rows of buildings, each containing several one-room chambers.
 Most are not connected to the existing drainage system.
 The one that does was perhaps a butchery where, for health reasons, an efficient drain would have been important.
 A stone altar found in 1914 (and exhibited in the museum) proves that the settlement was officially a vicus and that it was named Vindolanda.
 To the south of the fort is a thermae (a large imperial bath complex), that would have been used by many of the individuals on the site.
 The later stone fort, and the adjoining village, remained in use until about 285 AD, when it was largely abandoned for unknown reasons.